beheh/sulphur/README.md

 A self-contained library to parse and filter data from the Clonk masterserver protocol, as used in the games Clonk Rage (http://clonk.de) and OpenClonk (http://openclonk.org).

-This library is licensed under the MIT license.
+This library is licensed under the ISC license.

 ## Installing